korjenioski/whatsapp-messager-sender/README.md

 # whatsapp-messager-sender
-Send a message using facebook messenger and whatsapp for a particular number/userid, with a predefined message.
+Send a message using facebook messenger or whatsapp for a particular number/userid, with a predefined message.